wxie2017/wxie2017.github.io/pages/speech/I_tell_myself_a_story.md

 Now I realized that in the story I was actually telling myself Aaron Beverly (2019): This is my mission, take it very seriously.

-Today, many ofus are in the Toastmasters clubs.
+Today, many of us are in the Toastmasters clubs.
 We practice public speaking in front of people.
 This is not easy.
-Many people becomes nervous.
+Many people become nervous.
 It is natural because fear of public speaking is the biggest phobia for all of us.
 To conquer it, my secret is to tell myself a story of a glorious victory in speech, and the real information is to tell myself